Gita (elephant): Life at the zoo

-Gita came to the Los Angeles Zoo from India in 1959.
+Gita came to the Griffith Park Zoo from India in 1959.
 She was the most placid of the zoo's elephants, and was taken on a walkabout around the zoo each morning before it opened.
-She led the procession of elephants across Griffith Park in 1966 when the zoo moved from its original Griffith Park location to its present one.
+She led the procession of elephants across Griffith Park to the Los Angeles Zoo when it opened and Griffith Park Zoo closed in 1966.

 For 21/2 years prior to her death, Gita and another female elephant, Ruby, were kept in a small, behind-the-scenes barn with a concrete floor, which activists claim exacerbated Gita's joint and foot problems.
 Gita suffered from osteomyelitis and arthritis, and underwent an operation in September 2005 to remove an infected bone from one of her toes.
 She was fitted with a specially-made shoe at the time.
 A veterinarian examined her on the Friday before her death and gave her a good report.

 Death

-A zoo worker reportedly saw Gita "in distress" on the night of June 9, but didn't report it to staff.
+A zoo worker reportedly saw Gita "in distress" on the night of June 9, but did not report it to staff.
 Two keepers discovered her the following morning and tried to save her, without success.
 The night keeper who failed to report her in distress later resigned.
 According to In Defense of Animals, Gita had collapsed and was unable to arise for as long as 17 hours before she finally died.

 On June 11, the day after Gita's death, two dozen animal rights activists protested at the zoo's gates, calling on the zoo to move its remaining two elephants, Ruby and Billy, to a more spacious animal sanctuary.
 Activists and members of the Los Angeles Indian community held a memorial service for Gita on June 14.
 A Hindu priest from Malibu officiated at the ceremony.